jamiezolan/Python-study-buddy/README.md

 Mister Hiss is *sssuper.*

-## Mister Hiss, the Ethical Hacking Snake:
-## Python Programming Language and Cybersecurity Study Companion
+## Mister Hiss: A Python Programming Language and Cybersecurity Study Companion

 ### Introduction